hunan-rostomyan/notes/Bibliography.md

 Hughes, R.I.G.
 (1989) *The Structure and Interpretation of Quantum Mechanics*.
 - quantum mechanics; philosophy of quantum mechanics; philosophy of physics; philosophy of science

+Lewin, W. (2012) *For the Love of Physics: From the End of the Rainbow to the Edge of Time - A Journey Through the Wonders of Physics*.
+- physics; science; popular science

 Martin-Lof, P. (1996) "On the meanings of the logical constants andthe justifications of the logical laws".
 - constructive logic; intuitionism